jonbell-lot23/pesos/chronicler.md

 ## 2025-06-09

 **Simplified admin dashboard.** Replaced the bulky dashboard page with a lightweight version that fetches the latest activity logs from /api/admin/logs.
 This makes it easy to verify logging is working.

+## 2025-06-10

+**Removed manual sync buttons and added end state blog post.**
+Pruned the manual "Sync All Feeds" buttons from the dashboard to reinforce the automatic nature of backups.
+Added a new blog entry explaining how `end_state.md`, `todo.md`, and `chronicler.md` guide development and suggested renaming the chronicle for clarity.